-SPC holds interests in two properties located in the Sudbury Mining Camp near Sudbury Ontario (Aer-Kidd Property and Lockerby East Property) and one near Espanola Ontario (Owen Nickel Property).
-The Company also holds, as its Muskox Property, the mineral rights to 31,783 hectares comprised of 28 mining claims in the territory of Nunavut.
-Additionally, SPC holds an option with Bathurst Metals Corp. to acquire 100% of 17,840 hectares comprised of 12 mining claims that are contiguous to the Muskox Property.
+SPC holds interests in one property located in the Sudbury Mining Camp near Sudbury Ontario (Lockerby East Property) and one near Espanola Ontario (Owen Nickel Property).
+The Company also holds, as its Musko Project, mineral rights to 31,783 hectares comprised of 28 mining claims in the territory of Nunavut.
+Additionally, SPC holds an option with Bathurst Metals Corp. to acquire 100% of 17,840 hectares comprised of 12 mining claims that are contiguous to the Musko Project.